 | Net operating result | Depends on CAC and retention |

 The takeaway: GGR is only the starting point.
-Whether the $40,000 becomes profit depends almost entirely on acquisition cost and how long those 5,000 players keep depositing.
+Therefore, whether the $40,000 becomes profit depends almost entirely on acquisition cost and how long those 5,000 players keep depositing.

 We help operators design the platform, integrations, and economics behind a profitable online casino business model.